siddharthkishore/siddharthkishore.github.io/_pages/home.md

 I am a graduate student in the Department of Agricultural and Resource Economics at Colorado State University.

 My current research focuses on soil health, agricultural performances, and household well-being in developing countries.
-The empirical section relies extensively on secondary data available publicly and GIS techniques.
+The empirical analysis in my research relies extensively on secondary data and GIS techniques.

 Contact:
 siddharth.kishore@colostate.edu